nikit0ns/Helper_YouTube_Bot/README.md

 # Helper_YouTube_Bot - Telegram Bot

-- :floppy_disk: The Telegram Bot to download videos from YouTube.
+- :floppy_disk:	:calling: The Telegram Bot to download videos from YouTube.
-- :interrobang::inbox_tray: You can find information about the video from YouTube.
+- :interrobang: You can find information about the video from YouTube.
 - :pencil: There is the `pytube` library is connected here.
 - :open_file_folder: The bot has two commands: `/start`, `/help`.